 Delegate Certificate Profile

-This section defines the certificate profile that must be supported for the following two types of certificates:
+This clause defines the certificate profile that must be supported for the following two types of certificates:

 Delegate certificate: a certificate that contains a TNAuthList identifying one or more TNs, and whose parent certificate contains a TNAuthList.
 Delegate certificates can be intermediate certificates (Basic Constraints CA boolean = true) or end entity certificates (Basic Constraints CA boolean = false).

-STI intermediate certificate held by the Subordinate CA of a TNSP: an intermediate certificate that contains a TNAuthList identifying a single SPC value and whose parent is a STI certificate held by an approved STI-CA. This type of certificate is not a delegate certificate since its parent certificate does not contain a TNAuthList.
+STI intermediate certificate held by the STI-SCA of a TNSP: an intermediate certificate that contains a TNAuthList identifying a single SPC value and whose parent is a STI certificate held by an approved STI-CA. This type of certificate is not a delegate certificate since its parent certificate does not contain a TNAuthList.

-STI intermediate certificates held by the Subordinate CA of a TNSP shall comply with all the SHAKEN intermediate certificate requirements in clause 6.4.1 of ATIS-1000080 [Ref 2] with the following exceptions:
+STI intermediate certificates held by the STI-SCA of a TNSP shall comply with all the SHAKEN intermediate certificate requirements in clause 6.4.1 of ATIS-1000080 [Ref 2] with the following exceptions:

 The certificate shall contain a TNAuthList extension identifying a single SPC value,

-The Subject field Common Name attribute of a Subordinate CA STI intermediate certificate shall comply with the Common Name attribute requirements for SHAKEN intermediate certificate as defined in ATIS-1000080 [Ref 2], with the exception that it shall not include the text string "SHAKEN”, shall include the text string "Subordinate CA", and shall identify the SPC value in the TNAuthList extension (e.g., "CN=Comcast Subordinate CA intermediate cert 1234").
+The Subject field Common Name attribute of a STI-SCA STI intermediate certificate shall comply with the Common Name attribute requirements for SHAKEN intermediate certificate as defined in ATIS-1000080 [Ref 2], with the exception that it shall not include the text string "SHAKEN”, shall include the text string "Subordinate CA", and shall identify the SPC value in the TNAuthList extension (e.g., "CN=Comcast Subordinate CA intermediate cert 1234").

 Delegate intermediate and end entity certificates shall comply with the SHAKEN intermediate and end entity certificate requirements defined in ATIS-1000080 [Ref 2] with the following exceptions: